-Our team is geographically-distributed, and working in the open is the norm.
-We contribute to the code driving the Firefox browser on a number of desktop platforms - Windows, Linux, and macOS.
+We’re a part of the Mozilla Firefox team; our community of engineers is geographically-distributed, and working in the open is the norm.
+We contribute to the code driving Firefox browser services in a number of languages, including Rust, Python, and Node.js.
 Our focus is on implementing and fixing things in Firefox as well as helping other teams make it excellent for our users.

 What You'll Get To Do

-- Learn about a wide variety of problems and solutions across a large, mature codebase.
+- Learn about a wide variety of problems and drive solutions across a large, mature codebase.

 - Help educate engineers on other teams through code reviews, giving talks, and/or writing documentation.

 - Work collaboratively with driven, committed team members to bring the open web to people around the world.